jcswanson/tisi-sms-service/README.md

 The function is triggered by an SNS event when a user sends an SMS to a designated Tisi phone number.

 ### Event Format
-A sample SNS event for testing is provided in `events/subscribed_user_test.json`:
+A sample SNS json event for testing is provided in `lambda-tests/subscribed_user_test.json`:
 ```
 {
   "Records": [